bbermudez/dual-chimeric-reads/README.md

 conda activate nextflow
-conda install -c conda-forge openjdk conda install -c bioconda nextflow
+conda install -c conda-forge openjdk conda install -c bioconda nextflow conda install nf-core conda install -c conda-forge singularity
 ```

+It is worth installing nf-core since this will allow to manage Nextflow modules.
+It is also nice to install singularity which will mange containers needed throughout the worflow.

 After creating it, you just need to activate it as follows